dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T1524: Birthplace highlights absence of personal choice in identity.
+### T1524: Recognizing one's birthplace is not a choice.

 |Support|
 |---|